Woodbridge Group of Companies - Preference and Fraudulent Transfer Defense Lawyer

 On August 16, 2019, the Trustee began filing complaints seeking to avoid and recover transfers to certain investors.
 The first round of such complaints were aimed at those investors, derisively referred to as "Net Winners," who were lucky enough to have been paid in full for their investments.
-10 such complaints were filed on August 16, 2019 seeking recovery of alleged actual fraudulent transfers stemming from a Ponzi Scheme involving the Woodbridge Companies.
-Between August 26 and August 28, 2019, approximately 50 additional complaints were filed, similarly alleging actual fraudulent transfers stemming from a Ponzi Scheme and also seeking to avoid and recover from Defendants, or from any other person or entity for whose benefit the transfers were made, all preferential transfers of property that occurred during the ninety (90) day period prior to the commencement of the Woodbridge bankruptcy proceedings.
-That number will continue to rise, perhaps on a daily basis.
+More than 400 complaints have been filed as of December 3, 2019 seeking recovery of alleged actual fraudulent transfers stemming from a Ponzi Scheme involving the Woodbridge Companies and in some cases also seeking to avoid and recover from Defendants, or from any other person or entity for whose benefit the transfers were made, all preferential transfers of property that occurred during the ninety (90) day period prior to the commencement of the Woodbridge bankruptcy proceedings.
+That number may continue to rise.

 The Liquidating Trustee also has made countless other demands seeking repayment of allegedly intentional fraudulent transfers.
 Upon information and belief, the Trustee may also have made demands upon some of the other nearly 10,000 investors, those who were not paid in full.
 It is expected that the Liquidating Trustee will continue filing avoidance actions against both investors and brokers, seeking to avoid and recover transfers as fraudulent and/or preferential.
 We will continue to monitor the situation.